Fertility Acupuncture Melbourne

 Fertility Acupuncture for IVF Pregnancy Macleod Melbourne

 Female and Male Fertility may benefit from Acupuncture.
-The ‘Fertile Life Method’ that is practised by Kim takes into account all aspects of fertility from a western and Chinese medical perspective.
+The ‘Fertile Life Method’ that is practised by Julia and Kim takes into account all aspects of fertility from a western and Chinese medical perspective.
 The treatment can also be used in conjunction and as a support with all aspects of IVF.

 Identifiable causes of infertility include: ovulatory disorders in 27% of couples; tubal damage in 14% of couples; low sperm count or low sperm quality in 19% of couples.
 In 30% of couples the cause of infertility remains unexplained (NCCWCH, 2004).
 Female fertility declines with age, but the effect of age on male fertility is less clear (NICE, 2004).
-The difficulties couples encounter when facing fertility problems can lead to stress, which may further decrease chances of conception (Eugster&Vingerhoets, 1999).
-Acupuncture is a popular and can be a successful treatment choice for infertility (Smith 2010).
+The difficulties couples encounter when facing fertility problems can lead to stress, which may further decrease chances of conception (Eugster & Vingerhoets, 1999).
+Acupuncture is a popular treatment choice for infertility (Smith 2010).

-Regulating fertility hormones – stress and other factors can disrupt the function of the hypothalamic pituitary-ovarian axis (HPOA), causing hormonal imbalances that can negatively impact fertility.
-Acupuncture has been shown to affect hormone levels by promoting the release of beta-endorphin in the brain, which affects the release of gonadotrophin releasing hormone by the hypothalamus, follicle stimulating hormone from the pituitary gland, and oestrogen and progesterone levels from the ovary (Ng 2008, Huang 2008, Lim 2010, Stener-Victorin 2010).
-Further details of these processes are emerging, for example mRNA expression of hormones, growth factors and other neuropeptides (He 2009)
+The regulation of fertility hormones – stress and other factors can disrupt the function of the hypothalamic pituitary-ovarian axis (HPOA), causing hormonal imbalances that can negatively impact fertility.
+We look at the hormone levels that promote the release of beta-endorphin in the brain, which affects the release of gonadotrophin releasing hormone by the hypothalamus, follicle stimulating hormone from the pituitary gland, and oestrogen and progesterone levels from the ovary (Ng 2008, Huang 2008, Lim 2010, Stener-Victorin 2010).

-Increasing blood flow to the reproductive organs – stress also stimulates the sympathetic nervous system, which causes constriction of ovarian arteries.
-Acupuncture inhibits this sympathetic activity, improving blood flow to the ovaries (Stener-Victorin 2006, Lim 2010), enhancing the environment in which ovarian follicles develop.
-It also increases blood flow to the uterus (Stener-Victorin 1996, Huang 2008), improving the thickness of the endometrial lining and increasing the chances of embryo implantation.
+Increased blood flow to the reproductive organs – stress stimulates the sympathetic nervous system, which causes constriction of ovarian arteries.
+We look at the inhibition of this sympathetic activity, the improvement of blood flow to the ovaries (Stener-Victorin 2006, Lim 2010), the enhancement of the environment in which ovarian follicles develop.
+We also look at the increase of blood flow to the uterus (Stener-Victorin 1996, Huang 2008), the thickness of the endometrial lining and the process of embryo implantation.

 The clinical definition of male infertility is the presence of abnormal semen parameters in the male partner of a couple who have been unable to conceive after 1 year of unprotected intercourse (Dohle 2010).